jordan-christensen/jordan-christensen/README.md

     <strong>"So, What Are You Excited About Right Now?"</strong>
   </summary>

-  #### The following things have currently been striking my fancy
+  #### The following things have currently been striking my fancy:

   <ul>
     <li>
       CSS.
 Always.
     </li>
     <li>
-      Bun 🥟
+      Bun
     </li>
     <li>
       Swift